keyprez/keyprez/README.md

 🚧 WIP

 Application built with SvelteKit (currently in public beta), TypeScript and Vite.
+Deployed with Netlify.

 For local development run: